Nuance Communications (NUAN) Q2 2017 Results - Earnings Call Transcript

 Paul A. Ricci - Nuance Communications, Inc.

 Let's see, a couple of questions, let me take them in turn.
-Our operating margins enjoyed the benefit of some overachievement in our gross margins.
-The benefit, of course, of our overachievement in revenues and good cost discipline up and down our operating expense lines.
+Our operating margins enjoyed the benefit of some overachievement in our gross margins, the benefit, of course, of our overachievement in revenues, and good cost discipline up and down our operating expense lines.

-The second part of your question is – what we have said previously is that, first, we expect margins to be in the range of 28% to 29% this year.
+The second part of your question, what we have said previously is that, first, we expect margins to be in the range of 28% to 29% this year.
 We've confirmed that in today's comments.
 And we've previously suggested that we'll see a modest increase in operating margins as we look ahead to next year.
-Reminding investors that we have significant cost savings engineered into our business in 2017 and in 2018, but that it is our intention to direct the preponderance of those savings towards growth opportunities with the goal of continuing to lift our organic growth rate in the 2018 and then again in the 2019.
+Reminding investors that we have significant cost savings engineered into our business in 2017 and in 2018.
+But that it is our intention to direct the preponderance of those savings towards growth opportunities with the goal of continuing to lift our organic growth rate in 2018 and then again in 2019.

 So I think you should think of it as modest margin improvement as we look ahead over the next three years with focus on improving the top line and growth.

 Ian Strgar - UBS Securities LLC